Electronics and Play Dough: Fun, Tactile Family Science

 We plan to experiment with the squishy dough again in the future, working through some of the challenges we ran into and conquering some of the design issues we had—and emerging victorious with something 3D.
 Maybe this time we'll aim for a slightly less tacky dough, too.
 I think drier dough would have helped us a lot.

 This is definitely an electronics and engineering experiment worth repeating.
-Once you have a squishy circuits kit (available from the Science Buddies Store), you can reuse the components over and over with new batches of dough.
+Once you have a squishy circuits kit, you can reuse the components over and over with new batches of dough.

 What will you create?